- Hays, 'Quarterly Report – Accountancy and Finance – Commerce and Industry April to June 2015', 2015.

 To become an accounting technician you need to complete two years of tertiary study.
 This could be either:

-- a New Zealand Diploma in Business, or
+- a New Zealand Diploma in Business

-- degree-level study including coverage of required accounting and business topics.
+- degree-level study in accounting and business.

 Accounting technicians must also complete one year of relevant accounting experience before, during or after they complete their tertiary study.

 - Chartered Accountants Australia New Zealand website - information on becoming an accounting technician